Heparin sodium,. 5000 units/ml 5 ml 5 pcs

 – Diseases of the hematopoietic organs of the blood and lymphatic system: leukemia hemophilia thrombocytopenia hemorrhagic diathesis.

-– Diseases of the central nervous system: hemorrhagic stroke cerebral injury.
+– Diseases of the central nervous system: hemorrhagic stroke, traumatic brain injury.

 – Malignant neoplasms.

-– Congenital deficiency of antithrombin III and replacement therapy with antithrombin III drugs (lower doses of heparin should be used to reduce the risk of bleeding).
+– Congenital deficiency of antithrombin III and replacement therapy with antithrombin III drugs (smaller doses of heparin must be used to reduce the risk of bleeding).

-Other physiological and pathological conditions: menstrual period threatened miscarriage early postpartum severe liver disease with impaired protein-synthetic function chronic renal failure recently undergone eye surgery brain or spinal cord recent spinal (lumbar) puncture or epidural anesthesia proliferative diabetic retinopathy vasculitis elderly age (over 60 years especially women).
+Other physiological and pathological conditions: period of menstruation, threat of miscarriage, early postpartum period, severe liver diseases with impaired protein-synthetic function, chronic renal failure, recent surgery on the eyes of the brain or spinal cord, recent spinal (lumbar) puncture or epidural anesthesia, proliferative diabetic retinopathy, vasculitis, older age (over 60 years old, especially women).

-Allergic reactions: skin hyperemia drug fever urticaria rhinitis skin itching and sensation of heat in the soles bronchospasm collapse anaphylactic shock.
+Allergic reactions: skin hyperemia, drug fever, urticaria, rhinitis, skin itching and a feeling of heat in the soles, bronchospasm, collapse, anaphylactic shock.
 Other potential side effects include dizziness headache nausea decreased appetite vomiting diarrhea joint pain increased blood pressure and eosinophilia.

-Transient thrombocytopenia with platelet counts ranging from 80×109/L to 150 x 109/L may sometimes be noted at the start of heparin treatment.
-Usually this situation does not lead to the development of complications and treatment with heparin can be continued.
-In rare cases, severe thrombocytopenia (white clot syndrome) may occur, sometimes with a lethal outcome.
-This complication should be assumed if the platelet count drops below 80×109/l or more than 50% of the baseline, heparin administration should be stopped immediately in such cases.
-In patients with severe thrombocytopenia coagulopathy of consumption (depletion of fibrinogen reserves) may develop.
+At the beginning of heparin treatment, transient thrombocygopenia may sometimes be observed with platelet counts ranging from 80 x 109/L to 150 x 109/L. Usually this situation does not lead to the development of complications and heparin treatment can be continued.
+In rare cases, severe thrombocytopenia (white blood clot syndrome), sometimes fatal, may occur.
+This complication should be assumed if the platelet count decreases below 80×109/l or by more than 50% of the initial level; in such cases, heparin administration is immediately stopped.
+Patients with severe thrombocytopenia may develop consumptive coagulopathy (fibrinogen depletion).

-On the background of heparin-induced thrombocytopenia: skin necrosis arterial thrombosis accompanied by the development of gangrene myocardial infarction stroke.
+Against the background of heparin-induced thrombocytopenia: skin necrosis, arterial thrombosis accompanied by the development of gangrene, myocardial infarction, stroke.

-With heparin therapy, changes in biochemical blood parameters may be observed (increased activity of “hepatic” transaminases of free fatty acids and thyroxine in plasma; hyperkalemia; recurrent hyperlipidemia with sodium heparin withdrawal; false increase in blood glucose and error in bromsulphale and nova test results).
+During heparin therapy, changes in biochemical blood parameters may be observed (increased activity of hepatic transaminases of free fatty acids and thyroxine in the blood plasma; hyperkalemia; recurrent hyperlipidemia during discontinuation of sodium heparin; false increase in blood glucose levels and errors in the results of Bromsofa and the new test).

-Bleeding: typical – from the gastrointestinal and urinary tract at the site of administration in areas under pressure from surgical wounds; bleeding in various organs (including the adrenal gland, yellow body, retroperitoneal space).
+Bleeding: typical – from the gastrointestinal tract and urinary tract at the site of drug administration in areas exposed to pressure from surgical wounds; hemorrhages in various organs (including adrenal glands, corpus luteum, retroperitoneal space).

-If any of the side effects mentioned in the instructions worsen, or if you notice any other side effects not mentioned in the instructions, tell your doctor.
+If any of the side effects indicated in the instructions get worse or you notice any other side effects not listed in the instructions, tell your doctor.

 Overdose